caltechads/nginx-ldap-auth-service/doc/source/contributing.rst

     $ make dev

-This will bring up the full access.caltech stack:
+This will bring up the full dev stack:

 - ``nginx``
 - ``nginx-ldap-auth-service``